 In September of 2004, the Missouri State Highway Patrol issued its own policy and mandated that all troopers wait 15 minutes before administering a second test following an INVALID SAMPLE reading.
 They also mandated that the mouthpieces be changed, a new checklist be completed with the second test, and that the INVALID SAMPLE breath test ticket be retained as evidence.
-The writers of this article appreciate the fact that at least one State agency recognizes the problem and has decided to address an issue The Missouri Department of Health refuses to even acknowledge publically.
+The writers of this article appreciate the fact that at least one State agency recognizes the problem and has decided to address an issue The Missouri Department of Health refuses to even acknowledge publicly.

 The Missouri Department of Health training slides obtained by the writers indicate that after obtaining an INVALID SAMPLE reading, the breath test operator should wait 15 minutes before administering a second test.
 The Missouri Department of Health has been very careful not to write this down in any training materials provided to the breath test operators and maintenance supervisors.
 In most cases, breath test operators are not even furnished with a list of the various error codes for the instruments for fear that defense attorneys will obtain them from the officer and use them in court.

 Another operational problem is the frequent use of the no volume (“NV”) or sample control override key to override the sample controls on the BAC Datamaster.
-Publically, The Missouri Department of Health explains that the NV or sample control override button on the Datamaster is intended to allow an alcohol analysis in a breath sample on a subject who cannot meet the minimum requirements for an automated breath test.
+Publicly, The Missouri Department of Health explains that the NV or sample control override button on the Datamaster is intended to allow an alcohol analysis in a breath sample on a subject who cannot meet the minimum requirements for an automated breath test.

 According to National Patent Analytical Systems, Inc., the maker of the BAC Datamaster, this was never the intended purpose of the key.
 Rather, it was placed there for the convenience and use by maintenance technicians when conducting maintenance procedures on the work bench.